informed-governance-project/NISINP/README.md

 # NISINP

+NISINP is a unified
-NIS Incident Notification Platform for OES (Operators of Essential Services).
+_NIS Incident Notification Platform_ for OES (Operators of Essential Services).

 ## License